Thunderarea/Web-Data-Miner/README.md

 Chrome extension.
 HTML, CSS, JS, Chrome Extension APIs

-A simple extension to run your javascript in every web site you want.
+A simple extension to run your javascript in any web site you want.
 Use console.log() function to appear the results in a panel.
 Copy the results and use them.